jeevanGit/k8s-secrets-injector/README.md

 ## Overview

-This project offer the component for handling Hashicorp Vault Secrets in Kubernetes:
+This project offer the component for handling Azure KeyVault and Hashicorp Vault Secrets in Kubernetes:

 * Hashicorp Vault Vault Secrets Injector
+* Azure KeyVault Vault Secrets Injector

-The **Hashicorp Vault Vault Secrets Injector** (Secrets Injector for short) is a Kubernetes Mutating Webhook that transparently injects Hashicorp Vault secrets as environment variables into programs running in containers, without touching disk or in any other way expose the actual secret content outside the program.
+The **Hashicorp Vault and Azure KeyVault Secrets Injector** (Secrets Injector for short) is a Kubernetes Mutating Webhook that transparently injects Hashicorp Vault secrets as environment variables into programs running in containers, without touching disk or in any other way expose the actual secret content outside the program.

 The motivation behind this project was: